Symbolism and Ritual at Satsang

 Aarti is an ancient ritual honouring the Divine.
 A single light, or collection of lights is blessed at the altar, then brought to each person, and is symbolic of the purification of the mind and senses.

-Mantra is chanted or recited for about 15-20 minutes at each satsang.
+Mantra is chanted or recited for about 15-20 minutes at each satsang for the Prayer List.
 Common mantras are include Hari Om, Om Namah Sivaya, Om Tara Tutare and OM.

 Bhajans are devotional songs that are interspersed throughout satsang.
 Some bhajans are in English, others are in Hindi or Sanskrit.
 A songbook provides the lyrics to all the songs.